cosmos/ibc/spec/eureka/README.md

 ### Context

+Note: This specification is in an experimental phase.
+The final specification of the v2 of the IBC protocol is being specified in the [v2 folder of the TAO protocol](../core/v2).
+This document will serve as a placeholder for people to view and comment on as a more formal specification is being discussed and implemented.

 The implementation of the entire IBC protocol as it currently stands is a large undertaking.
 While there exists ready-made implementations like ibc-go this is only deployable on the Cosmos-SDK.
 Similarly, there exists ibc-rs which is a library for chains to integrate.
 However, this requires the chain to be implemented in Rust, there still exists some non-trivial work to integrate the ibc-rs library into the target state machine, and certain limitations either in the state machine or in ibc-rs may prevent using the library for the target chain.

 Writing an implementation from scratch is a problem many ecosystems face as a major barrier for IBC adoption.